ArberSephirotheca/llvm-project/docs/SimtStructuredDialect.md

 interpreter. `mask_pop`/`mask_merge` now appear at reconvergence points to feed the block’s mask argument before any user operations execute.

+### Mask logic helpers
+- `simt_struct.mask_and %lhs, %rhs` – internal bitwise AND used while materialising SSA mask expressions.
+- `simt_struct.mask_or %lhs, %rhs` – internal bitwise OR for mask propagation.
+- `simt_struct.mask_not %mask` – internal bitwise complement of a mask value.

+These helper ops are produced by the structured CFG builder to keep mask computation distinct from user-visible instructions.
+They should not carry direct semantic meaning outside of the lowering pipeline.

 ### Example lowering (work-in-progress)

 ```